 Specifically: I’m going to talk about various techniques for making public key encryption schemes chosen ciphertext secure.
-I see this as the kind of post that would have saved me ages of reading when I was a grad student, so I figured it wouldn’t hurt to write it all down.
+I see this as the kind of post that would have saved me ages of reading when I was a grad student, so I figured it wouldn’t hurt to write it all down (even though this absolutely shouldn’t serve as a replacement for just reading the original papers!)

 Background: CCA(1/2) security